python-trio/trio/docs/source/reference-core.rst

     trio.run(use_it)

-Trio supports async generators, with some caveats described in this section.
+Trio supports async generators, but there's several caveats and it's very hard to handle them properly.
+Therefore Trio bundles a helper, `trio.background_with_channel` that does it for you.

+The details on those problems are described in the following sections.

 Finalization
 ~~~~~~~~~~~~